leap-ai/wallpapers.py/README.md

 ### Run it locally

-1. Open the terminal
+1. Open the terminal and navigate to your project folder
 2. Run `python -m venv myenv` to create your virtual environment and `source myenv/bin/activate` to activate it
-3. Run `pip install requests dotenv` to install the necessary packages
+3. Run `pip install -r requirements.txt` to install the necessary packages
-4. Add your credentials in .env, following the .envExample file
+4. Add your credentials in a .env file, following the .envExample file
-5. Run `python leap_wallpapers.py` to run the script
+5. Run `python3 leap_wallpapers.py` to run the script

 ### Bonus